luisjba/docker-hls4ml-with-vivado/README.md

 To install Vivado, please follow the instruction [Install Vivado ML version 2020.1](2020.1/README.md).

-## Step 2 - Build Docker image for hs4ml with Vivado
+## Build Docker image for hs4ml with Vivado

 Open your terminal and move to the project directory, the one that have the folders `config` and `scripts`.
 Run the build command with the parameters and selected version for Vivado.

 ```bash
 VIVADO_ML_VERSION='2020.1'